Sanandha1234/Comment-category-prediction-/README.md

 TF-IDF was used to transform the comment text into numerical features.

-Both:

-- Word-level TF-IDF
-- Character-level TF-IDF

-were explored to capture different textual patterns.
+Both word-level and character-level TF-IDF were explored to capture different textual patterns.

 ### 5. Machine Learning Models